 To get their fees paid, Social Security lawyers enter into written fee agreements with their clients and submit those fee agreements to Social Security for approval.
 If Social Security approves the fee agreement, it will pay your attorney for you directly out of your backpay.
 The attorney and the client can agree on any fee, as long as it does not exceed $6,000 or 25% of your backpay, whichever is less.
-That limit on fees is a part of Social Security law, and no attorney can charge more than that.
+That limit on fees is a part of Social Security law, and in most cases, an attorney can't charge more than that.

 What Should Be in a Fee Agreement?